 This security measure has been put in place to protect the initial configuration of WordPress, in which the administrative user is set up.

 You can safely leave the installation in this state until you are ready to configure WordPress.

 Step 3 — Accessing the Droplet via SSH to Enable Configuration

-To remove the placeholder web page, connect to the Droplet with SSH.
-As soon as you connect, it’s important to complete the WordPress configuration promptly.
-Until you do, anyone who stumbled across the site could create the administrative user and password.
+To remove the placeholder web page, you’ll first need to connect to the Droplet via SSH.
+Once you connect, it’s important to complete the WordPress configuration promptly.
+Until you do, anyone who finds your site could create the administrative user and password.

-You’ll need to connect directly to the server from the command line one time to be able to configure WordPress.
-If you haven’t used a terminal program like SSH or PuTTY before, refer to this tutorial for detailed help: How To Connect To Your Droplet with SSH.
+To begin, you’ll connect directly to the server from the command line— you’ll need to complete this task once in order to configure WordPress.
+If you haven’t used a terminal program like SSH or PuTTY before, check out How To Connect To Your Droplet with SSH.

 - ssh firstname.lastname@example.org

-After the first successful SSH log in, you’re you’re ready to set your administrative password and configure WordPress.
+After the first successful SSH login, you’re ready to set your administrative password and configure WordPress.

 Step 4 — Configuring WordPress